bitfuel-ai/bitfuel-vscode/README.md

 # BitFuel VSCODE Plugin

-learn more about use at www.bitfuel.dev
+:fire: learn more about use at www.bitfuel.dev :fire: